emitter-io/python/README.md

 <a name="install"></a>
 ## Installation

-This SDK is available as a pip package BUT it is no longer:
+This SDK is available as a pip package:
 ```
 pip install emitter-io
 ```